 Spring break is coming and summer vacation is right on its heels.
 While that means having fun, playing with friends and sleeping in for kids, it means a whole lot of juggling for parents, especially for those of us who work at home.

 In our post-pandemic work environment, more people than ever are working from home.
 According to a Gallup survey, “8 in 10 people are working hybrid or remote, while only 2 in 10 are entirely on-site.
 And an AT&T study found the hybrid work model is expected to grow from 42% in 2021 to 81% in 2024.”

 Working from home certainly has its perks (commute? what commute?), but when the kids are home from school all day long, parents are wondering how they are supposed to get anything done.

-I typically work from home and manage a rambunctious 4-year-old at the same time.
-As we all get to grips with the new normal, I wanted to share my experience plus some crowd-sourced tips to help you make it through the coming weeks.
+I typically work from home and manage a rambunctious preschooler at the same time.
+I wanted to share my experience, plus some crowd-sourced tips to help you make it through the coming months.

 It’s a good idea to create specific time blocks while working from home.
 This may consist of alternating child care with a spouse or switching between work and focusing on your child at consistent intervals.
-While you're working, give your child visual cues that you are busy with work by wearing a uniform jacket or a work badge to show that you are “on the clock”.
-Set times for must-do work tasks like deadlines and virtual meetings and schedule the rest around those.
+While you're working, give your child visual cues that you are busy with work by wearing a uniform jacket or a work badge to show that you are “on the clock.”
+Set times for must-do work tasks, such as deadlines and virtual meetings, and schedule the rest around those.